Loading...

 LAN latency is negligible compared to inference time.
 A 7B response that takes 4 seconds to generate doesn't notice a 1ms hop.
 The mesh prefers nodes that already have the model loaded, so cross-machine routing only happens when there's a clear capacity reason.

-No. Parley detects existing Ollama installs and can use them as a backend; otherwise Parley's embedded Spindll engine handles inference. parley import --from-ollama reuses models already on disk so you don't re-download.
+No. Parley uses its own inference engine, Spindll, and doesn't depend on Ollama at all. parley import --from-ollama reuses models already on disk so you don't re-download.

 One binary.